Weak and strong no-arbitrage conditions for continuous financial markets: No Arbitrage of the First Kind

 \section{No Arbitrage of the First Kind}

-An arbitrage of the first kind amounts to a non-negative and non-zero payoff which can be super-replicated via a non-negative portfolio by every market participant, regardless of his/her initial endowment.
+An arbitrage of the first kind amounts to a non-negative and non-zero payoff which can be super-replicated via a non-negative portfolio by every market participant, regardless of his/her initial wealth.
 It is evident that a strong arbitrage opportunity yields an arbitrage of the first kind.
 Indeed, let $H\in\A_0$ generate a strong arbitrage opportunity and define $\xi:=G_T(H)$.
 By Definition \ref{arb}-\emph{(ii)}, it holds that $P(\xi\geq 0)=1$ and $P(\xi>0)>0$.
-Moreover, for any $v\in(0,\infty)$, we also have $V_T(v,H)=v+G_T(H)>\xi$, thus showing that $\xi$ yields an arbitrage of the first kind.
-A model satisfying NSA but allowing for arbitrages of the first kind will be presented at the end of this section, thus showing that NA1 is strictly stronger than NSA.
+Moreover, for any $v\in(0,\infty)$, we also have $V_T(v,H)=v+G_T(H)>\xi$, thus showing that $\xi$ generates an arbitrage of the first kind.
+A model satisfying NSA but allowing for arbitrages of the first kind will be presented in Example \ref{example-NA1}, thus showing that NA1 is strictly stronger than NSA.

 We now introduce two alternative notions of arbitrage which will be shown to be equivalent to an arbitrage of the first kind (Lemma \ref{A1-UPBR-CT}).